madanyc/workfront-learn.en/help/reporting/basic-reporting/create-a-basic-filter.md

 ---
 title: Create a basic filter
-description: In this video, you will learn what a filter is, how to create a filter, and how to share a filter with other users in [!DNL  ].
+description: In this video, you will learn what a filter is, how to create a filter, and how to share a filter with other users in [!DNL  Workfront].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial